evmos/docs/docs/develop/smart-contracts/outposts/stride.md

 ## Fallback Mechanism

 The Stride Outpost has a fallback mechanism in case the Autopilot middleware is not available or is not working correctly.
-This is why each IBC Transfer is send to a specific address on the Stride chain.
+This is why each IBC Transfer is sent to a specific address on the Stride chain.
 This address is a multi-sig account controlled by the AP team that will return any stuck funds to the original sender.

 ## For Developers